BizDataAnalyst/PowerBi_Projects/README.md

 - [Reporting](#reporting)
 - [Findings](#findings)
 - [Recommendations](#recommendations)

 ##  Project Overview
 This data analysis project aims to provide insights into the sales performance of a Germany-based pharmaceutical company over the 2022-2025 period.
-By analysing the various aspects of the sales, I seek to identify the revenues generated and trend (year-on-year) compared to the targets, distribution of the revenues by product-class, channels and location, and the performance of the various sales team.
+By analysing the various aspects of the sales, I seek to identify the revenues generated and trend (year-on-year) compared to the targets, distribution of the revenues by product-class, channels, and location, and the performance of the various sales teams.

 ### Data Sources
 The datasets used for this analysis consist of sales, target, employees, location, channels, and products data.
 Download links attached for your use.